Ocean Ridge, Florida: History

+Pre-Columbian era

+Prior to the arrival of Europeans, the barrier island now known as Ocean Ridge was inhabited by the Jaega people.
+Archaeological evidence indicates that the area near the current Boynton Inlet supported significant shell mounds and middens constructed by indigenous inhabitants.
+These high points on the coastal ridge served as ceremonial sites and lookouts over the Atlantic Ocean and the Lake Worth Lagoon.

+Destruction of the mounds

+During the Florida land boom of the early 20th century, these coastal mounds were largely destroyed.
+The shell and sand material from the ancient mounds was excavated and leveled to grade the land for development in Ocean Ridge.

 The Town of Ocean Ridge was founded in 1931 as the Town of Boynton Beach, which was originally part of the Town of Boynton.
 Major Nathan S. Boynton toured the area in 1894, and established the Boynton Beach Hotel in 1897.
 The Town of Boynton was incorporated in 1920.
-In 1925 Addison Mizner drew plans for a 2,000 room hotel in Boynton.
-The hotel, said to cost between $8,000,000 and $10,000,000 was touted as "one of the largest and most magnificent hotel in south Florida."
-Some local disagreements and the 1926 and 1928 hurricanes along with the bush following the boom squashed the dream.
-Mizners property, "Mizner Mile" was sold to Col. Robert R. McCormick, publisher of the Chicago Tribune in 1930 who turned the property into his private estate.
+In 1925, Addison Mizner drew plans for a 2,000 room hotel in Boynton.
+The hotel, said to cost between $8,000,000 and $10,000,000 was touted as "one of the largest and most magnificent hotel in South Florida."
+Some local disagreements, and the 1926 and 1928 hurricanes, along with the bust following the boom squashed the dream.
+Mizner's property, "Mizner Mile" was sold to Colonel Robert R. McCormick, publisher of the Chicago Tribune in 1930, who turned the property into his private estate.
 It was the largest transaction in Palm Beach County real estate history.

 In 1931, due to disputes over beach area property taxes and the Town of Boynton's rising debt load, twelve homes created the "Town of Boynton Beach".
-But in 1937, the Town Commission called a special emergency meeting over changing Boynton Beach's name, because mail was being missent to Daytona Beach due to the similarities in name.
+But in 1937, the Town Commission called a special emergency meeting over changing Boynton Beach's name, because mail was being accidentally sent to Daytona Beach due to the similarities in name.
 Marion White Bird, the daughter of then Mayor Michael White, suggested the name "Ocean Ridge" and won a contest for choosing a new name.
 The name was officially changed to "Ocean Ridge" in 1939.
 Two years later, the Town of Boynton itself changed its name, to "Boynton Beach".